County Wildfire Torches 22,000 Acres, Blows Smoke And Ash Into The Bay Area

-The out-of-control Yolo County Fire has doubled in size since Saturday and is now burning through 22,000 plus acres.
+The out-of-control Yolo County Fire has doubled in size since Saturday and is now burning through 22,000-plus acres.
 Additionally, the smoke and ash produced from the wildfires has blown across much of Northern California, swept southwestward by winds.
 These two polluting emissions reached the San Francisco Bay area nearly 24 hours after the fire began, and a great deal of the smoke has even reached across much of the North Bay.
-Satellite images taken on 7 p.m Saturday showed smoke had blown as far south as San Mateo County, according to the National Weather Service.
+Satellite images taken on 7 p.m.
+Saturday showed smoke had blown as far south as San Mateo County, according to the National Weather Service.

 The inferno additionally produced a smoky haze that has “spread west into Petaluma, south into Oakland, San Francisco and down the Peninsula as far as Redwood City,” reports the Mercury News.
-People that live in the Bay area are now seeing plumes of orange smoke and ash that originated from the wildfire, located as much as 75 miles away from them.
+People that live in the Bay area are now seeing plumes of orange smoke and ash that originated from the wildfire, which is burning as much as 75 miles away from them.

-Residents of the Bay Area woke up Sunday to flakes of gritty ash raining down, reminiscent of a scene in the movie, Silent Hill, where ash often rains down on the characters.
+Residents of the Bay Area woke up on Sunday to flakes of gritty ash raining down, reminiscent of a scene in the movie, Silent Hill, where ash often rains down on the characters.
 The residents have since nicknamed the falling gray flakes “ashfall.”

 Social media users posted photos of the apocalyptic-looking scenes that greeted them early Sunday morning.
 The ashfall from the wildfires fell on everything from East Bay beaches to Bay area resident’s cars.